-St. Patrick Hospital is the only verified Level II Trauma Center by the American College of Surgeons and Montana State, Accredited Stroke Center and Accredited Chest Pain Center in the region.
-As a Level II Trauma center we can assure:
+Providence St. Patrick Hospital is the only Level II Trauma Center verified by the American College of Surgeons, Accredited Stroke Center and Accredited Chest Pain Center in the region.
+As a Level II Trauma Center we provide

 The trauma patient is injured due to some external cause—a motor vehicle accident, a fall, or a gunshot wound, for example.
-This patient arrives in the Emergency Department with a different set of needs than does someone who is critically ill—for example, someone having a heart attack.
+This patient arrives in the Emergency Department with a different set of needs than does someone who is critically ill—such as, someone having a heart attack.
 The medical response required to meet the needs of the trauma patient is complex.

 In Montana, trauma is the number one killer of people aged 1 to 44.
 And for every death, up to 10 people are permanently disabled by their injuries.